-List #3 is maybe less exciting, but just as important as the other two lists we’ve described.
-As you quickly iterate and scale as a startup, you start accumulating what people call “ technical debt”, which you chose to take on as a tradeoff to build your product quickly.
+List 3 is may be less exciting but is just as important as the other two lists we’ve described.
+As you quickly iterate and scale as a startup, you start accumulating what people call “ technical debt,” which you choose to take on as a tradeoff to build your product quickly.
 That technical debt may require you to re-architect a system at some point or slow down and work on test automation.
-These are not customer-facing features so they don’t impact the sales or customers, but cleaning up technical debt is something you have to keep doing to maintain and/or improve product quality.
+These are not customer-facing features, so they don’t impact the sales or customers, but cleaning up technical debt is something you have to keep doing to maintain and/or improve product quality.

 Ask yourself, “What do I need to do to expand my total addressable market?”

 You can’t depend on existing customers to source these innovations because they often aren’t the ideal customers for new features or product lines.
 They care about what they bought, not about what you don’t have yet.

 For example, our first product at AppDynamics was Application Performance Monitoring (APM) for Java applications, and our customers who were Java programmers were asking for certain features.
 That was our beachhead market and we had to deliver against lists 1 and 2 to stay competitive and delight customers in that space.
 But at the same time, we had a playbook for expanding into .NET applications and had to build out this capability, which most of those existing customers were not requesting as they didn’t have any .NET applications.